UffizziCloud/about_uffizzi/README.md

 # Uffizzi

-Uffizzi SaaS offering is in Open Beta as of 10-18-21

 We are preparing to open source Uffizzi following an open core model o/a Dec 2021 - follow this repo for updates and opportunities to contribute https://github.com/UffizziCloud/uffizzi_app

+Uffizzi Continuous Previews SaaS offering is in Open Beta as of 10-18-21.
+Sign up for free Starter Tier at https://uffizzi.com

 This repository contains basic information about [Uffizzi](https://uffizzi.com).